StudyFrenchSpanish

 If I say It is music to my ears, it is no exaggeration.
 Don’t believe me?

-Take a look at some of the videos, and you will see what I mean.
+Look at some of the videos to see what I mean.

-Understanding Portuguese has a knock-on effect when learning other Romance languages like French, Spanish, Italian, and Romanian.
+Understanding Portuguese has a knock-on effect when learning other Romance languages, such as French, Spanish, Italian, and Romanian.

-Knowledge of one makes it much easier to pick up any of the others.
-But, again, all evolved from Latin and still share grammar and syntax and have lots of similar vocabulary.
+Knowing one makes it much easier to pick up any others.
+But, again, all of them evolved from Latin, still share grammar and syntax, and have lots of similar vocabulary.

-Brazilian music, festivities, and movies are very much appreciated all over the world!
-Brazil is the only country that has won the World Soccer Cup five times!
-In addition, Portugal is the UEFA Euro 2016 champion.
+Brazilian music, festivities, and movies are very much appreciated all over the world.
+Brazil is the only country that has won the World Soccer Cup five times, and Portugal is the UEFA Euro 2016 champion.

 Cristiano Ronaldo is one of the best football players in the world.